 There are thousands of horse breeds in the world but are not the same popular and well-known.
 Each horse breeds have distinct characteristics, physical condition, environmental adaptation, and purpose.
 Throughout history, people made the crossbreed with renowned horse breeds to bred horses selectively as their desire.
 In my first article, I have written the most famous racehorse breeds, and there you will get an idea of 15 racehorse breeds in the world.
 In this article, you will get an idea about the other 20 common horse breeds of the world.

 1. American Saddlebred

 American Saddlebred is an American horse breed originated in Kentucky.
-The breed resulted from the cross-breeding of the Narragansett Pacer, the Morgan and the Thoroughbred.
-A horse breed which is suited to such disciplines as hacking, dressage, hunting, show jumping, trail riding, and great endurance.
+The breed resulted from the cross-breeding of the Narragansett Pacer, the Morgan, and the Thoroughbred.
+A horse breed is suited to such disciplines as hacking, dressage, hunting, show jumping, trail riding, and great endurance.
 The American Saddlebred stands at around 16 hands.
-It is known for its unusual five gaited action.
+It is known for its unusual five-gaited action.

 3. Australian Pony

 After the imported ponies began arriving in Australia, there was a need for specific breeding guidelines.
 Selected pony shires were mated with mares of known pedigree and with certain foundation mares of a pony type to produce Australian Pony is one of them.

 The Australian Pony is a maximum of 14 hands in height.
 All colors are acceptable.
 It should have an excellent body structure with no hereditary defects.
 They are good-tempered and ideal harness pony.

 This pony is a smaller edition of the hack, and its height ranges from 12.2 hands to 14.2 hands.
 The Australian Riding Pony is necessarily a quality animal with superb conformation.
 Free straight action from the shoulder and knees, they are very intelligent.